linksplatform/Bot/csharp/README.md

 CLI Arguments:

-0. Your username
+0. Your username.
-1. Your token
+1. Your token.
-2. App Name. can be anything, it is not necessary to register
+2. The name of your GitHub App (required by GitHub to login).
 3. Path to a database file.
-4. File set name (the defoult is ``HelloWorldSet``)
+4. File set name (the defoult is ``HelloWorldSet``).
 ```Shell
 dotnet run
 ```